 As someone in their 20s, your time horizon—the amount of time (measured in months, years, or decades) you need to invest in order to achieve your financial goal—is automatically greater than someone in their 50s.
 If you have a shorter time horizon, you're more likely to take less risk.

-Consider that, as well as the goals you are trying to achieve, when making investments.
-A short-term target, such as saving for a new car, for example, tends to be better-served by a savings account or relatively low-risk money market fund.
+It's important to consider your time horizon and the financial goals that you are trying to achieve through investing.
+A short-term financial goal might include saving for a new car, which would likely be better served by a savings account or relatively low-risk money market fund.

 Depending on what vehicles you have available and the choice you make, you might be able to contribute pre-tax income to a retirement account.
 Another option is investing after-tax money, but not paying taxes on withdrawals.